What They Said Themselves

 Jeremy Miles, Cabinet Secretary for Health and Social Care — Letter to DHCW, 12 February 2026

-The Cabinet Secretary is stating, in formal correspondence, that the NHS Wales App cannot be described as doing what DHCW says it was built to do.
 DHCW has presented the App as "the primary digital front door for Wales."
-The Welsh Government says it has not earned that description.
+The Cabinet Secretary, in formal correspondence, says it has not earned that description.
 This is the organisation's political principal publicly contradicting its central product claim.

 "There is a tipping point where, actually, if we have delays and reprofiling, the benefits reduce... the benefits might be zero by the end.
 If we'd have known that, we'd have never started."